tomasferrarisenda/automate-all-the-things-braindamage/README.md

 I also wanted to keep it simple, so not every security best practice will be followed.
 You can use this as a starting point and from here build something larger and more secure.

+Also, please do submit an issue if you find any errors or you have any ideas on how to improve this, I would love to hear them.

 Let's begin...

 <br/>